ellysh/video-game-bots/InGameBots/example.md

 		Sleep(2000);
 	}
 ```
-Now list of virtual codes of keys is stored in the `keys` array.
-The `keyIndex` variable is used for indexing elements of the array.
-The `keyIndex` value is incremented each time when a healing potion is used.
-The index is reset back to zero value if it reaches a bound of the `keys` array.
+Now we store a list of the virtual key codes in the `keys` array.
+The `keyIndex` variable is used to index elements of the array.
+The `keyIndex` value is incremented each time when the healing potion is used.
+We reset the index back to zero if it reaches the end of the `keys` array.
 This approach allows us to use all healing potions in the hotkey panel one after each other.
-When the first row of potions becomes completely empty, the second row is used and so on.
+When the first row of the potions becomes completely empty, the second row is used and so on.

-Second possible improvement is analyzing character's mana parameter.
-It is simple to calculate offset of mana parameter and read its value in the same checking loop where the life parameter is processed.
-Bot is able to choose either healing or mana potion to use when character's life or mana parameter is low.
+The second possible improvement is to analyze the mana parameter.
+It is simple to calculate the offset of this parameter and to read its value in the same checking loop where the life parameter is processed.
+Bot will able to choose either the healing or the mana potion to use when the player life or mana is low.

-Simulate a key press action with `PostMessage` function is one of several ways to embed data into the memory of game process.
-Another way is just to write a new value of the parameter to its address.
+Simulate the key press action with the `PostMessage` function is one of several possible ways to embed data into the memory of the process.
+Another way is to write the new value of the parameter directly to the process memory.

-This is a code snippet that demonstrates this approach:
+This is the code snippet that demonstrates this approach:
 ```C++
 void WriteWord(HANDLE hProc, DWORD_PTR address, WORD value) {